Clinical Governance

 Reports

 The Quality Account is submitted to the NHS on an annual basis.
 The aim of this report is to give clear information about the quality of our services so that our patients can feel safe and well cared for, their families and friends are reassured that all of our services are of a very high standard and that the NHS is receiving very good value for money.
-We also undertake PLACE (Patient-led assessments of the care environment).
-Each year, St Peter’s Hospice reports to the Care Quality Commission (CQC).
-The CQC is an independent regulator of health and adult social care in England with an aim to improve and maintain better standards of care.

 How to give feedback